 Of course, no list is complete without mentioning the recreational use of marijuana.
 Whether to uplift your mood or to energize yourself, this plant can definitely improve your disposition.
 Aside from treating mood and mental disorders, it is used to relieve stress and induce relaxation.

-Legalization Across the Globe
+Legalization of Cannabis Across the Globe

 With more and more studies being conducted on this so-called miracle plant, many countries around the world are allowing the medical and even recreational use of cannabis.
 As of today, 30 countries permit the use of medical hemp.
 Check out the status of marijuana legalization across the globe: